brian00715/BUPT-Webots/README.md

 - [x] Robocon 2022 R1 robot of BUPT (steer wheel chassis with a 2 DoF gripper) in [PROTO](https://www.cyberbotics.com/doc/reference/proto#!) format.
 The [URDF](http://wiki.ros.org/urdf) file for robot are also completed for further usage (rviz visualization, kinematics, etc.).

-- [ ] Localization based on GPS and Compass
+- [ ] Localization based on GPS and Compass.

 # Getting started:rocket:

-- Install Webots
+- Install Webots R2023a

   > For better compatibility, this project is developed based on **Ubuntu 20.04** and **ROS Noetic**.
-We assume that you have already installed ROS on your computer.
+We assume that you have already installed ROS on your Linux computer.

+  Strongly recommend installing Webots using tarball package, refer to [this doc](https://cyberbotics.com/doc/guide/installation-procedure#installing-the-tarball-package).

 - Clone and build this repo